2 Exploring Candy database

 The result is 18 records.

-Make a selection of the customers who live in Enschede, Hengelo, and Almelo
+Select the customers who live in Enschede, Hengelo, and Almelo.

 The result is 12 records.

-Make a selection of customers whose zip code begins with 20 and is living in Amsterdam.
+Select customers whose zip code begins with 20 and who live in Amsterdam.

 ZipCode is a text field, so you can use text filters: